AI

 Technical AI skills are not enough.

-Apple recruits graduates from arts and humanities for product design.
-Microsoft added ethicists and humanists to its AI teams.
-Google employs philosophers and sociologists to confront algorithmic bias.
-At OpenAI, professionals trained in liberal arts help guide responsible AI development.
+Apple recruits from arts and humanities because designing products requires empathy and cultural awareness.
+Microsoft added ethicists and humanists to AI teams to test for fairness and cultural sensitivity.
+Google employs philosophers, linguists, and sociologists to confront algorithmic bias.
+At OpenAI, professionals trained in liberal arts help guide responsible AI development, weighing social impacts and advocating for transparency.

 Why?
 Because employers need people to think through ethical stakes and unintended consequences of new technologies.
 Your AI system might work perfectly from a technical standpoint while creating massive ethical or business problems.